digitalex/codeless/README.md

     @abstractmethod
     def gcd(self, nums: list[int]) -> int:
-	"""Returns the largest positive integer that can divide each of input numbers without a remainder.""" pass
+	"""Returns the largest positive integer that can divide all the input numbers without a remainder.""" pass
 ```